Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Introduction

-We evaluated \gems in a variety of Two-player and Multi-Player games such as the Deceptive Messages Game, Kuhn Poker \citep{kuhn2016simplified} and Multi-Particle environments \citep{terry2021pettingzoo}.
-We find that \gems is up to ~$6 \times$ less memory usage than \psro, while also reaps higher rewards simultaneously.

-\paragraph{Contributions.} Relative to classical \psro, \gems achieves: \ding{182} \textit{Memory efficiency}: replaces $O(k)$ stored players with a single versatile generator; \ding{183} \textit{Computation efficiency}: avoids quadratic payoff tables using Monte Carlo estimates, scaling per iteration with sampled matches and candidate pool size; \ding{184} \textit{Scalable new entries}: EB--UCB identifies strong candidates, and ABR--TR integrates them into the generator without adding new actors; \ding{185} \textit{Theoretical guarantees}: unbiased MC meta-gradients, instance-dependent regret for EB-UCB, external regret bounds for multiplicative-weights dynamics, and finite-population exploitability accounting for approximate best responses.
-Together, these advances transform the exhaustive “tournament bookkeeping” of \psro into a leaner, scalable framework, closer to how real tournaments operate, where only select matches determine rankings, and strategies adapt efficiently from sparse outcome.
+\paragraph{Contributions.} Relative to classical \psro, \gems achieves \ding{182} \textit{memory efficiency}: \gems replaces $O(k)$ stored players with a single versatile generator. \ding{183} \textit{Computation efficiency}: \gems avoids \psro's quadratic payoff tables using Monte Carlo estimates, scaling per iteration with the number of sampled matches and the candidate pool size. \ding{184} \textit{Scalable new entries}: EB-UCB identifies strong candidates, and ABR-TR integrates them into the generator without adding new actors. \ding{185} \textit{Theoretical guarantees}: unbiased MC meta-gradients, instance-dependent regret bounds for EB-UCB, external regret bounds for multiplicative-weights dynamics, and finite-population exploitability accounting for approximate best responses.
+Together, these advances transform the exhaustive ``tournament book-keeping'' of \psro into a leaner, scalable framework, closer to how real tournaments operate, where only select matches determine rankings and strategies adapt efficiently from sparse outcomes.